Social-Governance-Lab/Paper-Reading/CDN/CDN, Content Distribution Network∗/readme.md

 * Chord needs specific mechanism to heal partitioned rings and security mechanism to tackle safety issues
   * e.g., malicious or buggy set of participants, which may present an incorrect view of the Chord ring.
 * anonymity of participant is not taken into account in Chord.

+## 5. An Example of CDN – Akamai
+TODO

+## 6. Iridium: A Fast Content Location Service for Large-Scale Peerto-Peer Systems
+TODO